scahyono/aifu/README.md

 ## License

 AIfu is open-source software released under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE.txt` file for more details.